k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_New_Setup.md

 #### Multi-Node Setup
-1. Run the following command on the seed nodes only: (start with the 1st node, then, one by one on the 2nd and 3rd:
+1. Run the following command on the seed nodes only (start with the 1st node, then run it one by one on the 2nd and 3rd):

     ~~~bash
     /opt/apps/cassandra/cassandra_setup.sh --cassandra_seeds 10.0.0.1,10.0.0.2,10.0.0.3 --cassandra_user k2admin --cassandra_password changeit --cassandra_replication_factor 3